USC fires Clay Helton 2 games into 7th season in charge - NewsBreak

 USC (1-1, 0-1 Pac-12) visits Washington State this weekend for its road opener.

-The 39-year-old Williams called his promotion “the opportunity of a lifetime.”
-He didn't find out about the administration's plans until moments before Helton and Bohn broke the news jointly to the players.

-“We have a lot of games left, but the season has started," Williams said.
-"It’s hard to make, I guess, huge changes right now, so my biggest thing is about enhancing everything we do. ...
-Everyone in this organization needs to do something a little bit (more) than what they were doing before, including myself.”

-Helton finished 22 games over .500 during the seventh-longest coaching tenure in the history of a longtime West Coast college football powerhouse.
-He took over as USC's interim coach before permanently getting his first head coaching job late in the 2015 season.
+Helton went 46-24 during his improbable seven years in charge of a longtime West Coast college football powerhouse with 11 national championships.
+The career assistant coach twice took over as USC’s interim coach before permanently getting his first head coaching job late in the 2015 season.

+“Clay is one of the finest human beings I have met in this industry, and he has been a tremendous role model and mentor to our young men,” Bohn said in a statement.
+“We appreciate his many years of service to our university and wish him nothing but the very best.”

-While Helton brought stability to a tumultuous football culture and ran a clean program, he never won over a significant portion of the Trojans' vast fan base, even during his early success.
-Helton's genteel manner didn't inspire confidence in fans used to Pete Carroll's intensity, while his Texas twang and aw-shucks style often seemed out of place in Los Angeles.
+While Helton brought stability to a tumultuous football culture and ran a clean program that inspired loyalty and love from his players, he never won over a significant portion of the Trojans’ vast fan base, even during his early success.
+His genteel manner didn’t inspire confidence in fans used to Pete Carroll’s intensity, while Helton’s Texas twang and aw-shucks demeanor often seemed out of place in Los Angeles.

-Almost nobody doubted Helton, who was under contract until 2023, genuinely loved USC and his players.

-“Really disappointed for that regime, because that affects a lot of people," said Carroll, who won two national titles in his nine seasons before moving to Seattle.
+“Really disappointed for that regime, because that affects a lot of people,” Carroll said in Seattle.
 “It’s not just one guy.
-His whole staff gets affected. ... and the families that were counting on their kids playing for them, all of that.
+His whole staff gets affected. … and the families that were counting on their kids playing for them, all of that.
 It’s a very difficult decision to make, and they’re making the decision for what they feel is the right reasons.”

 “The added resources carried significantly increased expectations for our team’s performance,” Bohn said.
 “It is already evident that, despite the enhancements, those expectations would not be met without a change in leadership.”

-USC appeared to be in position to make a run at the Pac-12 title this season with a talent-stacked roster.
-But the offense struggled in a season-opening win over San Jose State, and then the Trojans were humiliated on national television by Stanford.
+USC appeared to be in position to make a strong run at the Pac-12 title this season with offensive coordinator Graham Harrell and defensive coordinator Todd Orlando returning to lead a roster stacked with talent — but then the Trojans were humiliated on national television by Stanford.

-“I know I got beat by Stanford a couple of times, too," Carroll said.
-"It’s hard.
+“I know I got beat by Stanford a couple of times, too,” Carroll said.
+“It’s hard.
 And like (former USC coach) John McKay always said, by far the toughest matchup we ever had was with Stanford, and it carries a lot of weight.
+So unfortunately, they had to make change.
 Clay is a good man, good ball coach, and he’ll bounce right back, but it’s a tough decision for the Trojan family on this day.”

 USC committed 109 yards in penalties, fell behind by 29 points and got shredded defensively by the Cardinal, who scored only seven points in their season opener.
 Thousands of fans left the Coliseum early in the second half, and many of the remaining supporters chanted “Fire Helton!” in the fourth quarter.

-The Trojans return home against Oregon State on Sept.
-25, and Bohn says USC should be in Pac-12 contention.

-“We’ve got a lot of big ballgames coming up,” Bohn said.
-“We’ve got 10, and hopefully a premier bowl game to be able to play in.
-Everything is in front of us as far as our aspirations to win the league.”
+“I know our fans will support our players,” Helton said immediately after the game.
+“Our fans love this university, and they love these players, and we’ll do our job.
+We’ll come back out and we’ll continue to get wins and add ’em up and see where we are at the end of the season.
+I know it’ll be a successful season at the end.”

-Bohn's decision means one of the most visible and most powerful jobs in college football is open just three weeks into the new season, and there will be no shortage of candidates.
+Bohn’s decision means one of the most visible and most powerful jobs in college football is open just three weeks into the new season, and the AD said he is launching his search immediately.

-USC fans have spent years calling for the Trojans to chase three-time national championship coach Urban Meyer, but he is only one game into his tenure with the Jacksonville Jaguars.
+USC fans have spent years calling for the Trojans to chase three-time national championship coach Urban Meyer, who is only one game into his tenure with the Jacksonville Jaguars.

 Bohn hired successful Cincinnati coach Luke Fickell when they were both with the Bearcats, while many USC fans admire and covet Iowa State’s Matt Campbell.
 Chris Petersen, a California native who built excellent programs at Boise State and Washington before citing stress for his decision to leave the Huskies two years ago, is currently working for Fox Sports.